-The use of action listeners (including the default JSF action listener) is not supported with < s:link /> .
+The use of action listeners (including the default JSF action listener) is not supported with .

-- value the label. - action a method binding that specified the action listener.
+• value - the label.

-- view the JSF view id to link to. - fragment the fragment identifier to link to. - disabled is the link disabled? - propagation determines the conversation propagation style: begin, join, nest, none or end. - pageflow a pageflow definition to begin.
-(This is only useful when using propagation="begin" Of propagation="join".)
+- action a method binding that specified the action listener. - view the JSF view id to link to. - fragment the fragment identifier to link to. - disabled is the link disabled? - propagation determines the conversation propagation style: begin, join, nested, none, end Or endRoot. - pageflow a pageflow definition to begin.
+(This is only useful when using propagation="begin" Of propagation="join".) - includePageParams when set to false, page parameters defined in pages.xml will be excluded from rendering.

-You can specify both view and action on .
+You can specify both view and action on />.
 In this case, the action will be called once the redirect to the specified view has occured.